 - A leading owner and operator of medium-sized acute care facilities, negotiating a no-cost resolution to a six-year qui tam lawsuit brought by a former employee, following two previous with-prejudice dismissals.
 We also obtained sanctions against opposing counsel for ethical misconduct.

 - An international financial services firm in an SEC investigation into the sale of certain structured products to retail customers.

 - A number of hedge funds and related individuals involved in the highly publicized investigation by the United States Attorney’s Office for the Southern District of New York into the use of expert networks and consultants and other means of company research used by hedge fund analysts and portfolio managers.

-- Several executives associated with a number of different foreign companies that are the subject of pending criminal investigations being conducted by the Antitrust Division of the DOJ, working in coordination with the Canadian Competition Bureau, the European Commission, and the Japan Fair Trade Commission.
-The investigations concern alleged international price-fixing cartels among various Japanese, U.S., and European entities.
+- Several executives associated with a number of different foreign companies that were the subject of criminal investigations conducted by the Antitrust Division of the DOJ, working in coordination with the Canadian Competition Bureau, the European Commission, and the Japan Fair Trade Commission.
+The investigations concerned alleged international price-fixing cartels among various Japanese, U.S., and European entities.

 - The former associate general counsel of a multinational pharmaceutical company, winning a judgment of acquittal at the close of the government’s case for the former executive who had been charged with obstruction of justice and making false statements to a federal agency based on involvement in responding to an FDA inquiry.

 - A former BP PLC drilling engineer and the first individual to be indicted in connection with the April 2010 Gulf of Mexico oil spill.